Overview

 If your site works on the new version of PHP, you can publish changes from your staging website to your live DreamPress site.
 See this article for instructions.

-If you did not manually change your password, you can log in to your Staging WordPress site from your Staging Website dashboard.
-Click the Managing Staging WordPress button to automatically log you into the admin dashboard.
+- Panel — log in using the Staging Website dashboard.
+Click the Managing Staging WordPress button to log you in to the admin dashboard.

 Publishing your changes